chinmaybhoir/instant-search/README.md

-Autocomplete application with sequence matcher
+## Autocomplete application with sequence matcher

+First install the required modules with

+`pip install -r requirements.txt`

 To run the application, first include the current directory in `PYTHONPATH` to make imports work (skip this step if you're running the server with `python flask_server.py`)